 - Wear footwear that is comfortable and lets the air move through them freely.

 - Use sanitized nail clippers to cut fungus-affected nails.

 - Avoid the usage of sweaty and worn-out socks.

 - No need to share your shoes and socks with anyone.

 - Minimize the use of artificial nails and nail polish.

 - Rinse your toes daily with an anti-fungal soap and dry properly.

 Seeking medical attention is the last resort when the toenails become extremely discolored, thickened, or deformed.
 If the infection is still there or worsens even after using the in-home treatments, consult a podiatrist right away.

-The above remedies are perfect for tackling mild to moderate toenail fungus infections.
+Note- The above remedies are perfect for tackling mild to moderate toenail fungus infections.
 For severe ones, talking to a physician is highly recommended.
-If you found this article helpful, share it with your family and loved ones.